 However, Stockton Helffrich, code director, was conferring with standardsand-practices officials of the three TV networks individually last week to get their views and attitudes at first hand, and NAB President Vincent T. Wasilewski was expected to seek follow-up meetings with the network presidents.
-Out of these sessions a definitive indication of future code-network relationships was expected to emerge.
+Out of these sessions a definitive indication of future code-network relationtelevised presidential news conference of Jan.
+19, 1955, was President Eisenhower's appearance before the NARTB, in May of that year.
+Never before had a President appeared at a broadcasters convention.
+And President Eisenhower did much for the industry's prestige.